ycy-tw/python-django-shop/README.md

 # python-django-shop

-Online shop which built by Django and construct with uWSGI, Nginx and Docker.
+Online shop which built by django ,uWSGI, nginx and docker.
 It contains enrich functions for e-commerce website like shop, cart, etc.

 ## Techniques